 We made our way back to her apartment and started cooking...

 And we had an amazing lunch!

-If you are in Florence you should give Judy Witts Francini a call and reserve a day of cooking with her.
-The food is amazing and you will have wonderful memories besides a very full stomach.
+If you are in Florence, you should give Judy Witts Francini a call and reserve a day of cooking with her.
+The food is amazing, and you will have wonderful memories besides a full stomach.

 You can visit her website and other social media accounts by using the following links below:

-And what does this food tour in Florence, Italy have to do with AsadoAdventure?
-Well, it was always in the back of my head while creating my own experience for visitors to Argentina.
+And what does this food tour in Florence, Italy, have to do with AsadoAdventure?
+It was always in the back of my head while creating my own experience for visitors to Argentina.

-People can visit any of the famous or popular grills when visiting the country, but many never get to experience a home-style, hours-long asado that Argentina is really famous for.
+People can visit any of the famous or popular grills when visiting the country.
+Still, many never get to experience a home-style, hours-long asado that Argentina is really famous for.

-I invite you into my home; we start the fire together; you make the chimichurry; you help put the salad together; we go shop for ingredients visiting the butcher, the wine shop, and the bakery; while we go from store to store, I also give you a little bit of neighborhood history and we visit some of the best street art this neighborhood exhibits.
+I invite you into my home; we start the fire together; you make the chimichurri; you help put the salad together; we shop for ingredients visiting the butcher, the wine shop, and the bakery; while we go from store to store, I also give you a little bit of neighborhood history, and we visit some of the best street art this neighborhood exhibits.

 And like Judy's food experience, I hope you end up not only having a great time, enjoying some great food and atmosphere, but you also end up having some wonderful memories of your visit to Argentina.